Defining Diction for Singers + 7 Pronunciation Exercises & Rules When Singing

 You need to pronounce your words effectively to make sure that the audience can connect with the lyrics of your songs.
 Pronunciation can vary from singer to singer because of regional differences in accents.
 However, clear pronunciation can be achieved whatever your accent is, which is why you need to work on your diction.

 Clear diction and pronunciation in singing is important for a number of reasons and should be practised on alongside developing your voice.
-In this guide we cover the definition of diction for singers and some techniques, which you can use today, to improve your singing diction.
+In this guide we cover the definition of diction for singers, the rules for diction when singing, and some techniques which you can use today to improve your singing diction.

 What does diction mean?